BramWerink/frontend-projects/README.md

 # UI-Elements
-A collection of UI elements
+A collection of UI elements, including widgets, interactive elements, and animations.